PMArkive/NintendoClients_wiki/Authentication-Protocol.md

 # (4) GetPID
 This is the reverse of the [GetName](#5-getname) method.
 It looks up the pid that belongs to a given username.
 On all normal accounts the username is the same as the user pid.

-All game servers have a bunch of special users.
-Normally, the password of the guest account is `MMQea3n!fsik`, but Nintendo has changed this password on all Wii U and 3DS servers except for the friend server.
-On Switch servers, the guest account has been deleted.

 Usernames are not case sensitive.

 Returns 0 if the username does not exist.